nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 Use case ends.

-### Use case: Delete irrelevant properties
+#### Use case: List properties

 **MSS:**

-1. User <u>lists properties</u> [(Use case: List properties)](#use-case-list-properties).
+1. User chooses to list properties.
-2. User finds properties that are no longer relevant (e.g. already sold).
+2. User executes list properties command.
-3. User executes delete command on these properties.
-4. Cobb deletes the property and displays updated list of properties.
+3. Cobb displays a list of all properties saved.

 Use case ends.

-### Use case: Delete irrelevant buyers
+#### Use case: Delete irrelevant buyers

 **MSS:**